-Two biosimilar product candidates, ONS-4010, a biosimilar to denosumab (Prolia/Xgeva), and ONS-1055, a biosimilar to cetuximab (Erbitux®), have cell lines developed and ONS-4010 has clone selection completed.
+Two biosimilar product candidates, ONS-4010, a biosimilar to denosumab (Prolia®/Xgeva®), and ONS-1055, a biosimilar to cetuximab (Erbitux®), have cell lines developed and ONS-4010 has clone selection completed.
 Denosumab is a fully human mAb with affinity and specificity for human RANKL.
 Prolia is a subcutaneous injectable currently approved in the United States for treatment (i) of postmenopausal women with osteoporosis at high risk for fracture, (ii) to increase bone mass in men with osteoporosis at high risk for fracture, (iii) to increase bone mass in men at high risk for fracture receiving androgen deprivation therapy for nonmetastatic prostate cancer and (iv) to increase bone mass in women at high risk for fracture receiving adjuvant aromatase inhibitor therapy for breast cancer.
 Xgeva is a subcutaneous injectable currently approved in the United States for prevention of skeletal-related events in patients with bone metastases from solid tumors, treatment of adults and skeletally mature adolescents with giant cell tumor of bone that is unresectable or where surgical resection is likely to result in severe morbidity, and treatment of hypercalcemia of malignancy refractory to bisphosphonate therapy.
-Erbitux, administered by infusion, is currently approved in the United States for the following head and neck cancer treatments: locally or regionally advanced squamous cell carcinoma of the head and neck in combination with radiation therapy, recurrent locoregional disease or metastatic squamous cell carcinoma of the head and neck in combination with platinum-based therapy with 5-FU, and recurrent or metastatic squamous cell carcinoma of the head and neck progressing after platinum-based therapy; and for the following colorectal cancer treatments: K-Ras wild-type, EGFR-expressing, metastatic colorectal cancer as determined by FDA-approved tests in combination with FOLFIRI for first-line treatment, in combination with irinotecan in patients who are refractory to irinotecan-based chemotherapy, and as a single agent in patients who have failed oxaliplatin- and irinotecan-based chemotherapy or who are intolerant to irinotecan.
+Erbitux, administered by infusion, is currently approved in the United States for the following head and neck cancer treatments: locally or regionally advanced squamous cell carcinoma of the head and neck in combination with radiation therapy, recurrent locoregional disease or metastatic squamous cell carcinoma of the head and neck in combination with platinum-based therapy with 5-FU, and recurrent or metastatic squamous cell carcinoma of the head and neck progressing after platinum-based therapy; and for the following colorectal cancer treatments: K-Ras wild-type EGFR-expressing, metastatic colorectal cancer as determined by FDA-approved tests in combination with FOLFIRI for first-line treatment, in combination with irinotecan in patients who are refractory to irinotecan-based chemotherapy, and as a single agent in patients who have failed oxaliplatin- and irinotecan-based chemotherapy or who are intolerant to irinotecan.
 We have completed preliminary characterization and the reverse engineering of the amino acid sequences of the reference products.
-We plan to complete process development for ONS-4010 in 2017 to prepare for commencement of a Phase 1 clinical trial.
-We plan to complete lab scale similarity of ONS-1055 in 2017.
-According to manufacturers' reports and recent filings with the Securities and Exchange Commission, 2015 worldwide sales of Prolia/Xgeva and Erbitux were approximately \$2.7 billion and \$2.0 billion, respectively.
+We plan to complete process development and be ready to commence our Phase 1 clinical trial for ONS-4010 in 2017.
+We plan to complete lab scale similarity of ONS-1055 in 2016.
+According to recent filings with the Securities and Exchange Commission, 2015 worldwide sales of Erbitux® were approximately \$2.0 billion.

 Three additional biosimilar product candidates, ONS-3030, a biosimilar to tocilizumab (Actemra[®]/Roactemra[®]), ONS-3035, a biosimilar to golimumab (Simponi[®]), and ONS-3040, a biosimilar to ustekinumab (Stelara[®]), are in early development.
 According to manufacturers' reports, 2015 worldwide sales of Actemra/Roactemra, Simponi and Stelara were \$1.5 billion, \$1.3 billion and \$2.5 billion, respectively.
 We are focused on reverse engineering the reference product characteristics and developing cell lines for clone selection.
-In 2017, we anticipate completing clone selection for ONS-3030, and reference product characterization for each of ONS-3035 and ONS-3040.
+We anticipate completing clone selection in 2016 for ONS-3030, and reference product characterization in 2016 for each of ONS-3035 and ONS-3040.